When you’re a legit guitar tone seeker like me, deciding between two of the best acoustic guitar shapes out there is not an easy task!

 000’s are slightly smaller and will need less power to make them sound good.
 They are a better option for fingerstyle.

-Of course, you definitely can make a Dreadnought work for fingerstyle, but it definitely will fatigue you faster than a 000.
+Of course, you can make a Dreadnought work for fingerstyle, but it’ll likely fatigue you faster than a 000.

-So, in this case, it is a clear matter of taste and playing style.
+So, in this case, it’s a clear matter of taste and playing style.

 And you can absolutely encounter people who love strumming their 000’s all day long.